xsscx/xnuimagefuzzer/README.md

 For Crash Analysis, consider Reading https://srd.cx/xnu-crash-analysis/ and for arm64e Pointer Authentication Crashes, consider Reading https://srd.cx/possible-pointer-authentication-failure-data-abort/ for a quick snapshot of what may be Signal, or Noise.

-This Project is for anyone wanting to Learn Objective-C or XNU Image Fuzzing.
-I Ported my C++ Code to Objective-C. If you have Questions, then Open an Issue.
+- This Project is for anyone wanting to Learn Objective-C or XNU Image Fuzzing.
+- If you have Questions, then Open an Issue.

 ### XCode Crash
 If you have completed the suggested Quick Start, and copied Flowers.exr into XCode, have you seen the EXR Crash for XCode yet?